vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/interface/icon.md

   - Interface
 ---

-The entire theme adds FontClass format icon support in multiple places.
+The entire theme adds FontClass / Unage format icon support in multiple places.

 You can use iconfont and fontawesome to add icons to your project.

 - For china users, iconfont is recommended
 - For overseas users, fontawesome is recommended

+Also, png/svg format icon is supported.
+You can use absolute path or pathname to add icons.

 <!-- more -->